 '''

+("project-name" :property value :property value ...)

+or

 ("project-name" :components ("project-name" "project-name" ...))

 '''

 In both cases, projects are configured by specifying property values.
 A project defines the set of files that will be published, as well as the publishing configuration to use when publishing those files.
 When a project takes the second form listed above, the individual members of the "components" property are taken to be components of the project, which group together files requiring different publishing options.
 When you publish such a "metaproject" all the components will also publish.